-Virgin Media ultrafast services start at around £50, while BT Infinity Ultrafast is around £60 per month.
-Even the very high speed gigabit FTTP connections are relatively affordable, with Hyperoptic charging around £60.
+Virgin Media ultrafast services start at around £50, while BT Ultrafast is around £60 per month.
+Even the very high-speed gigabit FTTP connections are relatively affordable, with Hyperoptic charging around £60.

 While this is probably more than you pay now it’s likely that once ultrafast is more widely available we will see cheaper deals as providers compete for customers.

-If you are ready to buy, you compare deals using the link below:
+If you are ready to buy, you can compare our fastest deals below:

 I'm running a business, do I need ultrafast broadband?

 Some businesses would definitely benefit from ultrafast.
 If you have more than a handful of employees you could find that regular broadband services get very slow when everyone is online at once.
-Ultrafast would solve this for many SMEs.
+Ultrafast (or indeed leased line broadband) could solve this for many SMEs.

 Businesses can sign up for the same ultrafast services as home users.
-In most cases the providers will have a business offering that delivers the same speeds, plus additional features such as specialist business support.
+Many providers have business deals that deliver the same speeds, plus additional features such as specialist business support.
 If you’d like to learn more our guide to business broadband can help.